-When done correctly, remarketing lets you tastefully follow your audience and create valuable touchpoints to turn visitors into customers.
+When done correctly, remarketing lets you tastefully follow up with your target audience and create valuable touchpoints to turn passive site visitors into real customers.

 In the window, you see a nice sweater that catches your eye.
 You check out the price tag.
 You feel the fabric.
 But you’re not sure you’re ready to lay your credit card down.

 You decide to keep walking around.
 As you’re heading towards the exit, you pass by the sweater again.
-You’ve had some time to think about it, and you decide to buy.
+You’ve had some time to think about it since you saw it the first time, and you decide to buy.

 That’s essentially how remarketing works, except online.